Last update: February 28, 2017

 Successful applicants will be expected to attend Skagit County Fire Academy and/or EMT training within the first two years of service.
 Interested parties should be willing to climb ladders, haul hose, drive apparatus, operate power equipment and respond to medical emergencies at all hours of the day or night.
 There are no assigned shifts.
 If you are on the island, you are on call.
 It’s hard work and the pay stinks, but it is a great way to serve your community and make life-long friends.

-Have a gathering planned that might be too much for your home (preparation, serving, cleanup, etc?).
-Think about using the community center for your event.
-Islanders or members' rate: $50 for 5-hr or less, $75 one-day rental.
-Everyone loves the hall: it's open, spacious, has lots of tables and serving things.
+Have a gathering planned that's too much for the size of your home?
+Consider using the community center for your event.
+Islanders' or members' rate: $50 for 5-hr or less, $75 one-day rental.
+Everyone loves the hall: it's open, spacious, has lots of tables and serving utensils.
 It doesn't have tv or wireless distractions.
-Real interactions and conversation can happen here.
+Real interactions and conversation happen.
 Call to reserve your event day, 766-8202.
-You can rent the video projector or sound system if needed (additional fee).
+You can also rent the video projector or sound system if needed (additional fee).
+Non-islanders rate: $100 per day.
 More info..
 1/7/14

 Past Shore Lines

 All Shore Lines newsletter are online since 2003.
-Back issues from that date forward are available on the Publications page.
+Back issues from that date forward are available on the Shore Lines Page.

 If you'd like to receive important/emergent information that informs all islanders, join the Samish Info e-group (2-3 emails a month).
 For those who like a little more neighborly sharing (10+ emails a month), join both Samish Info and Samish Neighbors e-groups.